open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 ## Install Chart

-If you didn't create the namespace `opentelemetry-operator-system` before (steps in the third method to generate the TLS cert), the OTEL Operator chart will be installed in the namespace automatically.
-Installation command example is as below.
+If you didn't create the namespace `opentelemetry-operator-system` before (steps in the third method to generate the TLS cert), the OpenTelemetry Operator chart will be installed in the namespace automatically.
+The installation command example is as below.

 ```console
 $ helm install \